Sign up to our mailing list to discover the future of beauty and wellness.

 LYMA was created to change lives.
-It has been our goal since day one to upgrade and improve every life touched, and we are over the moon to be supporting The Prince’s Trust to help women and girls reach their full potential through its #ChangeAGirlsLife campaign this International Women’s Day.
+It has been our goal since day one to upgrade and improve every life touched, and we are delighted to support for the second year The Prince’s Trust to help women and girls reach their full potential through its #ChangeAGirlsLife campaign this International Women’s Day.

 Being a female founder in a male-dominated industry is something I’m incredibly proud of, and it is my mission to uplift, inspire and empower other women to reach their goals and achieve their ambitions too.
 Growing up, I never for a moment envisaged that I’d create and build a business from the ground up.
 I simply wasn’t led to believe that it was a possibility for me as a woman.
 Now I know different, and it is my hope that by supporting The Prince’s Trust, other girls and women can begin to know different too.